Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Additional Experimental Results

-We observe that EPO Search outperforms the other methods, indicating that it complies better with the input user preferences; the RLP of EPO search is more uniform (in the sense of definition \eqref{eq:non-uniformity}).
-Compared to the previous experiment with 2 tasks, the improvement over PMTL is higher.
-This is expected since the number of reference vectors required by PMTL, to reach a desired preference, grows exponentially with $m$.
-Interestingly, our method also improves over the baseline which shows the advantage of MTL for correlated tasks over learning each task independently: predicting river flow at one site helps improving the prediction at other sites as all the sites are from the same river.
+We observe that EPO Search outperforms the other methods, indicating that it complies better with the input user priorities; the RLP of EPO search is more uniform (in the sense of definition \eqref{eq:non-uniformity}).
+The improvement over PMTL is higher in this experiment compared to the e-commerce experiment in \ref{sec:exp_real_moo} with two tasks.
+This is expected since the number of reference vectors required by PMTL, to reach a desired $\mathbf{r}^{-1}$ ray, grows exponentially with $m$.
+The problem with the min-max strategy of CS gets highlighted in this experiment showing how combining information from all the task gradients in each iteration is important in an MTL setup.
+LS does that, therefore performs better than CS in this experiment.
+However, it does not comply with the priority specification, resulting in a non-uniform RLP in Figure \ref{fig:mtr}.
+Interestingly, except PMTL, all other MOO based MTL methods improve over the baseline which shows the advantage of MTL for correlated tasks over learning each task independently: predicting river flow at one site helps improving the prediction at other sites as all the sites are from the same river.